 In order to leverage our leadership in this new COVID climate, one must understand how to future-proof their perspectives, develop a system for facing and overcoming common leadership di- versions and implement equity-focused strategies into their leadership strategies.
 In order to lever- age 21st century leaders to create 22nd century impact, participants will define + develop a deeper sense of their individual impact in a new pandemic culture.
 Individuals will learn the importance of practicing conscious consumerism, add tools for empathetic leadership to their strategic toolboxes and ultimately will being the journey of positioning themselves for post-pandemic success.

-With over 15 years of professional experience, Hemphill understands the importance of fusing education, empowerment and leadership together as she works with learning and working communities and speaks to audiences across the country.
+With over 15 years of professional experience, Dr. Mary Hemphill of The Limitless Leader understands the importance of fusing education, empowerment and leadership together as she works with learning and working communities and speaks to audiences across the country.
 She holds a PhD in Leadership Studies, she has led, coached and impacted close to 25,000 individuals around the world on transformational and innovative strategy, self-empowerment and leadership.
 She is North Carolina’s first state director of Computer Science & Technology Education and the author of the author of The One-Minute Meeting: Creating Student Stakeholders in Schools.

 September 18, 12-1pm: BRAND-AID, COMPETITIVE ANALYSIS AND BRANDING